Caveats, costs and complexities shadow first malaria vaccine

 If the shot were to be licensed for babies of 3 months old, when it could be given as part of the routine so-called Expanded Program on Immunization, the cost of delivery could be relatively low.

 "The real problem arises if it's given at 6-12 months.
-The cost of delivery will be greatly increased and we just don't know how feasible extra immunization time points will be," Hill said.
+The cost of delivery will be greatly increased and we just don't know how feasible extra immunisation time points will be," Hill said.

-"Sadly, the data show the protection in younger infants, who we immunize routinely, is very modest, but it is better in older infants."
+"Sadly, the data show the protection in younger infants, who we immunise routinely, is very modest, but it is better in older infants."

 REPUTATIONAL RISK